ChristophGmeiner/sbmd/readme.md

 Since all of the mentioned above packages work also in areas apart from the Greater Munich area, this process would also work in other parts of Germany or Europe.
 If you choose other packages than Schiene for train data, you could also expand the proces to all areas in the world.

+Before diving deep into details on the data engineering process: You can use the NB01 notebook for seeing some basic exploration of the finished DWH.

 # Process and data pipeline

 The data pipeline consists of several steps.
 These are are shown in the chart below and described detailed after that.